bccp/DeepUQ/README.md

 # DeepUQ
 Bayesian Uncertainty Quantification with Deep Generative Models

-Provides notebooks to reproduce the posterior analysis of all examples shown in the submission.
+Provides notebooks and trained models to reproduce the posterior analysis of all examples shown in the submission.